marielle-lopez/_nology/javascript/README.md

 A labelled value, and we can reference the name to access the stored value.
 It's a way to store data in memory by giving it a name, and then we use that name to access the data.

+When you're initialising variables without assigning values, a good practise is to assign `null` instead of just leaving it empty.

 You can declare variables without assigning a value.
 Printing these values will give a result of `undefined`.

 ```javascript